 In 1980 the FCC authorized hundreds of new FM stations in what was called docket 80-90.
 As these stations went on the air on adjacent channels (i.e. 94.3, Kerman) in local areas, the signal got noisier and noisier.
 In looking at the list of 80-90 stations, KFCF realized we had a gun pointed at our head: There was a construction permit for a new station on 94.1 in Merced.
 When that station went on the air it would mean a total loss of receiving KPFA at our Mariposa receiving site.

-We looked at alternatives and a plan to work with some cable TV systems to piggyback on their CARS microwave system that was used to bring in KTVU, Oakland and some other Bay Area stations into the Central Valley fell through.
+We thought why not find out more ways once our plan to work with some cable TV systems to piggyback on their CARS microwave system that was used to bring in KTVU, Oakland and some other Bay Area stations into the Central Valley fell through.
 We looked at an offer from the UFW to piggyback on their microwave system they had established throughout the state to distribute phone calls between their offices, but found that it was too “noisy” and the Mariposa to Bay Area link in their system was subject to fading during the summer months.
 To the UFW, it was no big deal and they would just “dial around” the problem by making a regular long distance call or just calling again later.
 KFCF’s engineering staff appreciated the offer, but thought the noise level (which was one thing on a phone call, and quite another on the air) and fading were serious issues.

 We looked at the cost of extending our microwave system from Mariposa into the Bay Area but found it to be prohibitive, as it would mean at least four more sites, each with a transmitter and receiver, and an antenna and coax for each receiver and transmitter.
 Not to mention a building and tower at each site (if rented – more if we had to buy land and get power to the site), plus insurance, maintenance,etc. We looked at T-1s and other ideas but all were prohibitively expensive.